akerlytics/akerlytics.github.io/_pages/en/about.md

 ### Encouragement to Participate

-**Show your support** for the letter that highlights the most important points on the issue and has been sent to certain deputies.
+**Show your support** for the letter that highlights the most important points on the issue and that has been sent to certain deputies.

 This letter is in a public format so that everyone can show their support across Canada.

 Visit the form to show your [support for Letter-V1.0.3](todo) for suggestions.

----
-## Key Points

-Quotes with sources in need...

-- **Regarding point 2 of the letter sent to MPs**:
-  > Two other amendments propose removing the word "non-binding" from the definitions of the terms "standing recommendation" and "temporary recommendation".

-- **Regarding point 3 of the letter**:
-  > Mention equity, inclusivity, coherence, and solidarity as principles, either to replace the reference made to dignity, human rights, and fundamental freedoms, or in the form of an additional paragraph.
+This method could serve our MPs in case the [petition e-4623][/petitions/can/e-4623) get's debated at parlement.
+Share this site to your MP to encourage participation to this expected debate.

 ---